MianAfzaalZahoor/employee_management_system/README.md

 ### Setting up the development environment

 1. Get the code.
 Clone this git repository and check out the latest release:

     ```bash
     git clone https://github.com/MianAfzaalZahoor/ems.git
     ```

-2. Install the required gems by running the following command in the project root directory:
+2. Install the required packages by running the following command in the project root directory:

     ```bash
     cd ems